BrunoMarshall/Shardeum.live/monitoring-guide.md

 To reattach later and check the logs:
 ```
-tmux attach-session -t shardium-monitor
+tmux attach-session -t shardeum-monitor
 ```

 # 🎯 Conclusion
 Now, your shardeum validator node will:
 ✔ Be monitored 24/7
 ✔ Send alerts if it stops
-✔ Restart automatically ----- Based on Shardeium testnet experience, if there's a version update, it's best to reinstall the new version rather than attempting to restart the node, as it may not work properly with the old version.
+✔ Restart automatically ----- Based on Shardeum testnet experience, if there's a version update, it's best to reinstall the new version rather than attempting to restart the node, as it may not work properly with the old version.

 If you have any questions or improvements, feel free to contribute! 🚀